 - What limitations have earlier researchers admitted?

-For instance, if multiple studies have explored social media and mental health among adults, but few have done so for teenagers, that’s a research gap.
+For instance, if many studies have explored social media and mental health among adults but few have done so for teenagers, that is a research gap worth pursuing.

 Step 3: Focus on relevance and feasibility

-- Relevant: It should address a significant academic or real-world issue.
+- Relevant: it addresses a significant academic or real-world issue.

-- Feasible: You should have time, resources, and data access to investigate it.
+- Feasible: you have the time, resources, and data access to investigate it.

-For example, studying “Gender stereotypes in global advertising” might be fascinating, but it is too vast.
-Narrow it to “Gender representation in Indian beauty product advertisements (2020-2024)” to make it researchable.
+For example, “Gender stereotypes in global advertising” is fascinating but far too vast.
+Narrowing it to “Gender representation in Indian beauty-product advertisements (2020–2024)” makes it genuinely researchable within a dissertation.

 Step 4: Analyse practical and theoretical perspectives

-To understand what a research problem is in research thoroughly, it is also important to distinguish between practical and theoretical research problems:
+To understand what a research problem is in full, distinguish between practical and theoretical problems.

 Types of research problems

-Understanding the types of research problems helps you decide whether your study will address real-world issues or conceptual gaps:
+Understanding the types helps you decide whether your study addresses a real-world issue or a conceptual gap.

 Practical Research Problem